FaithAlone.net

 13 For whosoever shall call upon the name of the Lord shall be saved.

-Firstly, as with any supposed requirement being added to faith in order to be saved, if this means you have to pray or confess to be saved from Hell, it would need to be mentioned every time that faith for Salvation is mentioned.
+Firstly, as with any supposed requirement being added to faith in order to be saved, if this means one has to pray or confess to be saved from Hell, we would expect to see it frequently alongside other passages that mention Salvation, and faith in Christ.

 For example: